 There is recently an increased awareness of nature in learning.
 Reports and books and films have been written on our childrens’ connection to nature and what might be the future and our ill health if we loose that connection.
-Moves to get the classroom outside or the outdoors in are taking place all around.

 Time to wonder.